sedona-thomas/Rosette-Example-Usage/README.md

   (+ (* x (??) (/ 1 (??))) (??)))
   ```

-### Solve: Failed Attempt
+### Solve: Failed Attempt with the String Data Type

 I also tried to use the example from [Growing Solver-Aided Languages with ROSETTE](https://homes.cs.washington.edu/~emina/doc/rosette.onward13.pdf) to learn more about using structs with Rosette, but I was unable to get the solver to work.
-For the presentation, Raven and I
+For the presentation, Raven and I were still unsure exactly what was going on in the Document Object Model example for finding z-paths, so I tried to get the code snippet from the paper to run in Rosette.

+When I ran each of the solve/generalize code snippets from the text, they returned that `string? is not a solvable type` and that generalize is not recognized by Rosette.
+I tried looking through the documentation to figure out why the string type was being rejected, and it seems that string is not a "lifted" data type that can be used as a symbolic constant.
+It seems that when the initial paper was written, Rosette was able to handle different data types than the current version (similar to the change with verify/debug queries).

+The documentation also described how Racket structs are accepted by Rosette in the same form used in the example, but the examples in the documentation only contain data types explicitly listed for Rosette.
+It seems that the structs could require all values to be Rosette data types, but I could not find a clear answer to this in the documentation.